plone/training/wsgi/prz-introduction.rst

         wsgitraining.site

 As you can see, we are using a custom addon named `wsgitraining.site` contained in the buildout.
-We will not use the addon immediately so you don't need to activate it yet.
+We will not use this addon immediately so you don't need to activate it yet.
 We use `mr.developer` to checkout the source code of this addon.
 We also use a source checkout of the `plone.recipe.zope2instance` buildout recipe to get the latest (maybe not yet released on PyPI) functionality for this training.